Facts and figures

 Germany remains by far the most important country of origin, followed by Italy (2nd), China (3rd), Belgium (4th) and Bulgaria (5th).
 The United Kingdom has lost its place in the top 5.

 Most international degree students study economics & business.
 Fine arts & liberal arts and sciences have the highest relative shares of international students enrolled.

 Maastricht University enrolls the most international degree students, followed by the University of Amsterdam and the University of Groningen.

-In 2018-2019 there were almost 13,500 international degree students from countries with a Neso office enrolled in the Netherlands.
+In 2019 – 2020, 14.821 international degree students from countries with a Neso office were enrolled in the Netherlands.